luxfi/faucet/README.md

 #### Setup EVM Chain Configurations

 You can create a faucet server for any EVM chain by making changes in the `config.json` file.
 Add your chain configuration as shown below in the `evmchains` object.
-Configuration for Fuji's C-Chain and WAGMI chain is shown below for example.
+Configuration for Testnet's C-Chain and WAGMI chain is shown below for example.

 ```json
 "evmchains": [